Skip to main content Skip to main content

 The single biggest workflow risk is the IPS-vs-actual-allocation drift.
 The IPS specifies a target allocation; the advisor executes the first allocation; the actual portfolio drifts from the target between then and the first rebalance for entirely defensible reasons (tax considerations on legacy holdings, partial sales over time, dividend reinvestment timing, fractional-share limitations).
 Then a quarterly review happens, the actual allocation is materially different from the IPS, and there is no documented record of why.
 This is the classic compliance audit finding.
 The fix is mechanical: at the end of every initial allocation, document the actual final allocation against the IPS target, name any deviations and the reason for them (with a target date for closing the gap), and re-read the IPS plus the deviation note at every quarterly review.
 Drift caught early is policy management; drift caught late is policy failure.

-The 30-60-90 check-in cadence is the single highest-ROI operational habit in the new-advisor playbook.
-At 30 days, the call is operational -- confirm the account is fully funded, all paperwork is complete, beneficiaries are designated, the client knows how to log into the portal, statements are arriving correctly.
-At 60 days, the call is relational -- ask how the relationship is going, whether anything in the experience so far has been confusing, surface any concerns before they fester.
-At 90 days, the call is the first formal quarterly review -- performance against benchmark, IPS re-read, any KYC changes that need to be reflected in the policy.
-The cadence sets the expectation that the relationship is active and managed, dramatically reducing the 'I never hear from my advisor' complaint that drives the bulk of advisor-switching decisions.
-Schedule the three calls at account opening; do not wait for the dates to arrive and then schedule.
+The 30-60-90 check-in cadence is the single best signal that an adviser is actively managing the relationship rather than parking it.
+At 30 days, the call is operational -- the account is fully funded, all paperwork is complete, beneficiaries are designated, you know how to log into the portal, statements are arriving correctly.
+At 60 days, the call is relational -- how is the relationship going, has anything been confusing, are there concerns to surface before they fester.
+At 90 days, the call is the first formal quarterly review -- performance against benchmark, IPS re-read, any life changes that should be reflected in the policy.
+A good adviser schedules these at account opening rather than waiting for the dates to arrive.
+The 'I never hear from my adviser' complaint drives the bulk of adviser-switching decisions -- so if your first 90 days pass in silence, that is the cadence telling you something, and a reasonable thing to ask for explicitly when you hire someone.

 Two months into a new client relationship, the advisor realizes the beneficiary designations on the account paperwork were never completed -- the client signed the rest of the paperwork but the beneficiary form was missed during e-sign and never followed up on.
 The client is alive, healthy, and has not raised the issue.
 What is the disciplined response?

-Onboarding is the part of the relationship where the client decides whether you are a professional or just a salesperson.
-A well-run onboarding -- structured KYC, careful IPS conversation, clear documentation, prompt 30-60-90 follow-ups, proactive disclosure of any gaps -- builds the trust that survives the first drawdown, the first complicated tax conversation, the first time you have to give the client advice they did not want to hear.
-A poorly-run onboarding -- rushed KYC, IPS signed without being read, missing paperwork, no follow-up cadence -- creates a relationship that is constantly fighting an operational backlog and that the client will leave the first time a competitor calls.
-Treat the 4-8 weeks of onboarding as the highest-stakes period of the relationship, because it is.
+Onboarding is the period in which you find out whether your adviser is a professional or just a salesperson.
+A well-run onboarding -- structured KYC, a careful IPS conversation, clear documentation, prompt 30-60-90 follow-ups, proactive disclosure of any gaps -- builds the trust that has to survive the first drawdown, the first complicated tax conversation, the first time the adviser has to give you advice you did not want to hear.
+A poorly-run onboarding -- rushed KYC, an IPS signed without being read, missing paperwork, no follow-up cadence -- is a relationship already fighting an operational backlog, and it is a perfectly good reason to walk before you have committed years of assets.
+Treat the 4-8 weeks of onboarding as the highest-stakes period of the relationship and judge accordingly, because the way it is run is the most honest preview you will get.

-Going Deeper -- four onboarding failure modes that show up in practice.
-(1) Verbal-vs-written drift: the advisor and client have a productive verbal conversation about the portfolio plan, but the IPS doesn't get written down; later disputes have no anchor.
-Fix: every verbal commitment gets a same-week written confirmation, even if it is just an email.
-(2) Funding-delay drift: ACH micro-deposit verification fails, wire instructions get tangled, and the account sits unfunded for weeks; the client feels the relationship has stalled.
-Fix: own the funding mechanics actively, follow up daily until funded.
-(3) Compliance-trail gaps: meeting notes are sparse, recommendations are not documented with reasoning, KYC updates are not refreshed at the 90-day review.
-Fix: contemporaneous notes for every conversation, written reasoning for every recommendation, KYC refresh on every annual review.
-(4) Cadence collapse: the 30-60-90 check-ins are scheduled at account opening but never actually executed because nothing 'urgent' is happening; the client drifts.
-Fix: calendared with calendar invites at account opening, not scheduled ad-hoc.
-AI prompt for self-review: 'For this onboarding stage, name the artifact required, the most likely failure mode, and the one operational habit that prevents it.'
-The path closes with the reminder that everything in cp-1 through cp-3 only matters if cp-4 is actually executed -- the substance is the same as the workflow that delivers it.
+Going Deeper -- four onboarding failure modes to watch for in an adviser (the warning signs are easy to spot once you know them).
+(1) Verbal-vs-written drift: you and the adviser have a productive verbal conversation about the plan, but it never gets written down; later disputes have no anchor.
+The healthy pattern: every verbal commitment gets a same-week written confirmation, even if it is just an email -- so if yours do not, ask for them.
+(2) Funding-delay drift: ACH micro-deposit verification fails, wire instructions get tangled, and the account sits unfunded for weeks while the relationship feels stalled; a good adviser owns the funding mechanics and follows up until it is done.
+(3) Compliance-trail gaps: meeting notes are sparse, recommendations are not documented with reasoning, the profile is never refreshed -- a request for 'a written summary of what we decided and why' quickly reveals whether the trail exists.
+(4) Cadence collapse: the 30-60-90 check-ins are promised at account opening but never executed because nothing 'urgent' is happening, and you drift.
+An AI prompt you can use to audit your own onboarding: 'For this onboarding stage, name the artifact I should walk away with, the most likely failure mode, and the one thing I should ask my adviser to confirm.'
+The path's lesson: everything in cp-1 through cp-3 only protects you if cp-4 is actually executed -- the substance is only as good as the workflow that delivers it.

 Sit with the ideas.

-A client signed account paperwork three weeks ago, wired $400K of investable funds two weeks ago, and the advisor is now ready to allocate per the IPS draft they discussed verbally.
-The client has not yet signed the IPS itself, which is sitting unreviewed in their email inbox.
-What is the disciplined sequence under standard onboarding workflow?
+You signed account paperwork three weeks ago and wired $400K of investable funds two weeks ago.
+Your adviser is now ready to allocate per the IPS draft you discussed verbally -- but you have not yet signed the IPS itself, which is sitting unreviewed in your email inbox.
+Under a sound onboarding workflow, what should happen next?

 Why: